see2023/see_me_now/README.md

 - IOS and other phones/platforms
 	- Tested on Android: Kirin 990, HarmonyOS 2.0(Android 10.0), 8G RAM
 - Reduce token consumption
+	- LangChain SummaryMemory?
 - Reduce energy consumption
+	- google ml kit usually use cpu as backend...

 ## Thanks
 As a back-end developer in a traditional industry, this is my first attempt at developing a mobile app, which also involves a lot of AI and 3D related knowledge.